bketelsen/dlx/README.md

-# lxdev
+# devlx

-`lxdev` is a development tool that provisions temporary development environments.
+`devlx` is a development tool that provisions temporary development environments.
 It uses [lxd](https://linuxcontainers.org) and `zfs` to make efficient, copy-on-write, workspaces from a user-provided template.

 [Watch this slightly outdated DEMO VIDEO](https://youtu.be/W6A00CHiDQ8)

 ## Getting Started

 * Install LXD
-* Install lxdev
+* Install devlx

 ### Create configuration and template files

 ```
-lxdev config -c
+devlx config -c
-lxdev config -t
+devlx config -t
 ```

-These commands write `$HOME/.lxdev.yaml` and `$HOME/.lxdev/profiles/*.yaml`, which are configuration files and templates for your containers.
+These commands write `$HOME/.devlx.yaml` and `$HOME/.devlx/profiles/*.yaml`, which are configuration files and templates for your containers.
 ### Create base LXC Profiles

 ```
-lxdev profile -w gui
+devlx profile -w gui
-lxdev profile -w cli
+devlx profile -w cli
 ```

-These commands create the base LXC profiles that `lxdev` needs to provision containers with access to the host.
+These commands create the base LXC profiles that `devlx` needs to provision containers with access to the host.

 ### Create Templates

 ```
-lxdev template create guitemplate --profile gui --provisioners vscode
+devlx template create guitemplate --profile gui --provisioners vscode
-lxdev template create clitemplate --profile cli --provisioners go,yadm
+devlx template create clitemplate --profile cli --provisioners go,yadm
 ```
 Let's unwrap that:

 The name of the template {guitemplate,clitemplate} is totally up to you.
 These are base images that will be used later to create your containers.
 You "provision" them by passing in a comma separated list of `provisioners`, which are bash scripts that install things or otherwise modify the base image.
-Provisioners live in the `~/.lxdev/provision` directory in your $HOME.
-They're created once and never again modified by `lxdev` unless you remove the directory and run `lxdev config -t` again.
+Provisioners live in the `~/.devlx/provision` directory in your $HOME.
+They're created once and never again modified by `devlx` unless you remove the directory and run `devlx config -t` again.

 The `guibase` and `clibase` provisioning templates are automatically applied to `gui` and `cli` profiles, you do not need to specify them separately.
-Use caution in editing these provisioners, as it is possible features installed in these provisioners are expected by `lxdev`.
+Use caution in editing these provisioners, as it is possible features installed in these provisioners are expected by `devlx`.

 You can, and should, modify the existing provisioners or create new ones based on your needs.

-The `profile` {gui,cli} is an lxc profile that's stored in `~/.lxdev/profiles`.
+The `profile` {gui,cli} is an lxc profile that's stored in `~/.devlx/profiles`.
 They're standard `lxc` profiles that are applied when you create a template, then inherited by every container that's instantiated from those templates.

 ### Create your first container

 ```
-lxdev create myproject --template guitemplate
+devlx create myproject --template guitemplate
 ```
 This creates a container called `myproject` from the template `guitemplate`, which has X11 and audio support by default.

 ### Connect to your container

 ```
-lxdev shell myproject
+devlx shell myproject
 ```

 When using the shell (or its alias connect) command, you get dropped into a login shell in the container.
 You can run commands just like it was an SSH session, and you can open X11 apps which will be displayed on your host's X session.
 (I KNOW RIGHT??)